 A Public Pension and Full Social Security Benefits?
 No Way

-Under federal law, any Social Security benefits you earned will be reduced if you were a federal, state or local government employee who earned a pension on wages that were not covered by Social Security.
+Under federal law, any Social Security benefits you earned will be reduced if you were a federal, state or local government employee who earned a pension on wages that Social Security did not cover.
 Reductions also apply to Social Security spousal or survivor benefits that are claimed by government pensioners.

-David Walrath, a lobbyist for the California Retired Teachers Association, says many government employees don't realize their Social Security will be squeezed until they apply.
-"People will get their annual statement with a benefit number, but they're not told they're subject to an offset," says Walrath, with the consulting firm of Murdoch, Walrath & Holmes, in Sacramento, Cal.
+David Walrath, a California Retired Teachers Association lobbyist, says many government employees don't realize their Social Security will be squeezed until they apply.
+"People will get their annual statement with a benefit number, but they're not told they're subject to an offset," says Walrath, with the consulting firm of Murdoch, Walrath & Holmes, in Sacramento, California.

 Subscribe to Kiplinger’s Personal Finance